 • Not adjustable

-If you’re walking long distances you want your knee brace to be super comfortable but still offer a fair measure of support.
+If you’re walking long distances, you want your knee brace to be super comfortable but still offer a fair measure of support.
 This sleeve-type knee brace is a great option.
-As long as you’re not carrying too much weight or covering difficult terrain then it offers ideal support for your knee.
+As long as you’re not carrying too much weight or covering difficult terrain, it offers ideal support for your knee.

 The 4-way compression keeps your knee well supported but still allows for a full range of motion.
-We like that the design is very low profile and the fabric has a smooth and soft feel to it for all day comfort.
-The fabric breathes well and does a good job of wicking sweat away from your leg.
+We like that the design is very low profile and the fabric has a smooth and soft feel to it for all-day comfort.
+The fabric breathes well and does a good job of wicking sweat away from your legs.

 If you’re after moderate support on long walks, then it’s worth trying this knee sleeve before opting for one of the more expensive options.